alex/what-happens-when/README.rst

   requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.

-Server IP address is still not known
+When Server IP address is still not known
 ------------------------------------
 All Resolver servers, typically operated by your Internet Service Provider (ISP), are required to possess the knowledge of how to locate the root servers.
 If the